mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case3_ddosModbusAttack.md

 # OT Cyber Attack Demo on PLC [ Case Study 03 ] : DDoS Attack Case

-**Project Design Purpose** : The objective of this case study is to develop a workshop which utilizing the Railway (Metro) IT/OT System Cyber Security Test Platform (mini cyber range) , DDoS Attack Management System and DDoS PLC(Modbus-TCP) Attacker for demonstrating the distributed denial-of-service attack on one in the OT system.
-Our aim is to showcase how a hacker (cyber range red team member) could potentially launch a DDoS attack on the OT Programable Logic Controller which caused interruption on the PLC control chain.
+**Project Design Purpose** : The objective of this case study is to develop a workshop which utilizing the Railway (Metro) IT/OT System Cyber Security Test Platform (mini cyber range) , DDoS Attack Management System and DDoS PLC (Modbus-TCP) Attacker Program for demonstrating how the IT distributed denial-of-service attack can make influence on the OT system.
+Our aim is to showcase how a hacker (cyber range red team member) could potentially launch a DDoS attack targets to the OT Programable Logic Controller which caused interruption on the SCADA-HMI-PLC control chain.
 This particular attack scenario is proposed as one of the demonstration cases for the Cross Sword 2023 Test/Partners-Run, providing a realistic and controlled environment to assess the cybersecurity resilience of the railway infrastructure.

 **Attacker Vector** :  Distributed denial-of-service attack